UrkiMimi/heckdocs/docs/environment/environment.md

 # Environment Enhancements

+From simply removing a logo to creating completely hand modelled scenes, Chroma does it all with its environment tools.

 !!! tip
     Set `#!json "PrintEnvironmentEnhancementDebug": true` in the `Chroma.json` config file to print extra environment enhancement information to your console.